 The internet has helped increase interest in British Sign Language by members of the public, politicians and training companies.
 Hopefully, BSL’s popularity will translate into equality and improved access for Sign Language users.

 Deaf History – what it means now

 ‘Found’ is a short film about Deaf identity.
-Identifying as a member of the culturally Deaf community is linked to exposure to sign language, clubs and other experiences that incur naturally in the signing community.
+Identifying as a member of a cultural, or linguistic minority is linked to exposure to sign language, clubs and other experiences that occur naturally in the signing community.

 If you want to find out more about deaf history, you can contact the Deaf History Society